Davidweng124/genai-urban-labor-market/README.md

 ## Data Description

 - **`job_industry.dta`**: This dataset serves as the foundational data for our research, providing comprehensive information on job vacancies across multiple industries.
 It is publicly available for researchers and interested readers.
+*'time'*: Year and month of the data.
+*'year'*: Year of the data.
+*'month'*: Month of the data.
+*‘position_level1’*: Name of occupational group.
+*'num_post'*: Number of job postings by city, month and job exposure level.
+*‘exposure_dwa_beta’*: GenAI exposure index of occupation.
+*‘lm_aioe_felten2023’ *: LLM exposure index developed by Felten et al. using American job content information.
+*‘industry’*: Name of the industry.
+*'industryvalue'*: Weighted seasonal output of the industries belonging to the respective job/industry exposure level in the city.
+Industrial outputs are from the Preliminary Estimates of Gross Domestic Product released seasonally by the National Bureau of Statistics of China.

 - **`job_industry2018-2024.dta` & `job_industry2022-2024.dta`**: These datasets contain job vacancy samples spanning from 2018 to 2024 and 2022 to 2024, respectively, offering granular insights into regional job trends over time.
+*‘ave_education’ *: Average education at occupation level.
+*‘ave_experience’* :Average work experience at occupation level.
+*‘ave_wage’ *:Average wage at occupation level.
+In addition, variables with the same name have the same meaning as above.

 - **`job_city2022-2024.csv`**: This dataset provides city-level aggregates of job posting numbers by month and by the level of job exposure to GenAI (in four quartiles).
 The contents of the columns are as follows.
 *'city'*: Names of cities in Chinese.
 *'time'*: Year and month of the data.